 The chances of your business being inspected by HM Revenue & Customs (HMRC) have risen considerably.
-The coalition Government allocated £900 million to target tax evasion and fraud in its October 2010 spending review, in a bid to fill a £7 billion black hole in public finances
+The coalition Government allocated £900 million to target tax evasion and fraud in when it first came into power in 2010, in a bid to fill a £7 billion black hole in public finances

-Large businesses will be scrutinised more carefully and private debt collectors will be called in to help recover lost revenue.
+Large businesses are being scrutinised more carefully and private debt collectors will be called in to help recover lost revenue.
 It’s all part of the Government’s new commitment to fairness.
 But what does this mean for small businesses?
 Should they worry about the possibility of facing a tax inspection?

 “Anybody running a business needs to be concerned,” says Nicholas Parkes, an ex-tax inspector turned tax information provider.
 “In the Revenue, we always believed you could pick up any file and find something.”